rita-barbosa/LAPR5-2425/docs/sprint-3/LAPR5/us-7.6.1/readme.md

 - _MDPatientManagement_<br>
 ![Process View - Level 3](diagrams/level-3-process-view-mdpatientmanagement.svg)

 **Note:**  The file format will remain as a .pdf, but it will require a password for access.
-We will use `iText7` to generate a password-protected PDF, secured using the patient's password.
+We will use `fs-extra, pdf-lib and minizip-asm.js` to generate a password-protected PDF, secured using the patient's password.

 #### Development View